RAS-University/robotic-courses/docs/new-sensors-for-robotics.md

 *(Modern MEMS devices often use capacitive sensing of the proof-mass displacement; principles still map to the model above.)*

 **Link to the inertial pipeline.**
-In a strapdown IMU, tri-axial gyros integrate attitude; accelerometer readings are rotated to the navigation frame, gravity is subtracted, and the result is integrated to **velocity** and then **position**.
-Any gyro/accel bias mis-orients gravity removal, so residual gravity integrates to large position drift over time, hence the need for aiding/fusion.
+In an IMU, tri-axial gyros integrate attitude, accelerometer readings are rotated to the navigation frame, gravity is subtracted, and the result is integrated to **velocity** and then **position**.
+Any gyro/accel bias mis-orients gravity removal, so residual gravity integrates to large position drift over time, hence the need for sensor fusion.

 **Key specifications**
 - **Range** (e.g., $\pm2g,\ \pm16g$): prevent saturation during maneuvers.